seanbell/starcluster-startceleryworker/README.md

 # Celery log level
 loglevel = info

-# Run as a different user
+# Run as a different user (make sure you add this line to the KillCeleryWorker
+# plugin as well)
 user = ubuntu

 # Tmux buffer size (increase to store more of the recent log output)